50,37 €

 Benefits at a Glance:

-Berberine activates the 5′-adenosine monophosphate-activated protein kinase (AMPK) pathway, increase glucagon-like peptide-1 (GLP-1) levels, reduces reactive oxygen species production, reverse mitochondrial dysfunction, and suppress inflammation [4,5].
+Berberine activates the 5′-adenosine monophosphate-activated protein kinase (AMPK) pathway, increases glucagon-like peptide-1 (GLP-1) levels, reduces reactive oxygen species production, reverses mitochondrial dysfunction, and suppresses inflammation [4,5].

-Berberine supplementation in patients with metabolic syndrome can effectively regulate blood glucose and lipid, reduce insulin resistance andi nflammatory response level.[6]
+Berberine supplementation in patients with metabolic syndrome can effectively regulate blood glucose and lipid, reduce insulin resistance and inflammatory response levels.[6]

 Berberine controls hyperglycemia and blood pressure in diabetes